Need for Speed: Hot Pursuit (2010 video game): Soundtrack

-The game features 7.1 channel surround sound in PCM (Dolby Digital and DTS are also available).
+Hot Pursuit features 7.1 channel surround sound in PCM (Dolby Digital and DTS are also available).
 The soundtrack of Hot Pursuit features a general track list as is seen in EA Black Box Need for Speed games such as Most Wanted, Carbon and Undercover rather than a scored soundtrack as seen in ProStreet and Shift.
 The song "Edge of the Earth" by Thirty Seconds to Mars serves as the game's theme song; other songs in the game's soundtrack include "Big Weekend" by Lemonade, "Cinema" by Benny Benassi (feat.
-Gary Go), "Opposite of Adults" by Chiddy Bang, "Sofi Needs a Ladder" by Deadmau5 (feat.
-SOFI), and "Watercolour" by Pendulum.
-The game's musical score, which is usually played during the police pursuit events, was composed by Marios Takoushis and Vanesa Lorena.
+Gary Go), "Opposite of Adults" by Chiddy Bang, "Sofi Needs a Ladder" by Deadmau5, "Watercolour" by Pendulum and "Born Free" by M.I.A..
+Hot Pursuit also contains an original score composed by Marios Takoushis and Vanesa Lorena Tate, which is usually played during police pursuit events.

 Players can also add custom soundtracks to the game, so that any music stored on the player's hard drive can be selected during gameplay, as long as they are added to a playlist via the console's system menu.
 As well as optionally using songs from the player's hard drive, several categories of licensed music are available for the game's racing, menu screens, and the photo mode.